openwisp/openwisp-firmware-upgrader/docs/user/websocket-api.rst

 Client Message
 ++++++++++++++

-To request the current state of the mass:
+To request the current state of the batch:

 .. code-block:: javascript